Hackathon reporting surface

 How to read it

-Use it for leaderboard, trend, and project comparison visuals.
+Use it for leaderboard, trend, and project-comparison charts.

-The single judge-selected score on a 0–10 scale.
+The single judge-selected score on a 0 to 10 scale.

 Typical values or units